Orckestra/BetterRetail/README.md

 If you look into samples and open some, it is possible to see a very detailed log with information, where the function failed, what exception appeared, and the details of this exception.
 ![image](https://user-images.githubusercontent.com/57723696/147672113-79f80d94-b66f-48ce-a052-9eff8b25d8ad.png)

-- For better readability on the statistics, the HTTP calls to API controls have their "operation name" in App Insights changed.
+- To improve the readability of the statistics, the HTTP calls to API controls have their "operation name" in App Insights changed.
 The overridden operation name has format "`WFE{Variation} {ControllerName}.{MethodName}`".
-For example, if controller name is `ControllerA` is called, and the API method name is `MethodX`, and it was called on the RefApp website with the CM variation, the operation name will be displayed as "`WFECM ControllerA.MethodX`".
+For example, if a controller named `ControllerA` is called by the API method named `MethodX` on the RefApp website with the CM variation, the operation name will be displayed as "`WFECM ControllerA.MethodX`".

-  In the `Performance` section of the AppInsights service, on the `Operations` tab, it will be possible to see the operations with new formatting.
+  In the `Performance` section of the AppInsights service, on the `Operations` tab, it will be possible to see the operations with the new formatting.
 Also, it is possible to filter by the `WFE` role to see only the RefApp logs. ![image](https://user-images.githubusercontent.com/57723696/147671714-5374c65b-a03d-49b9-9444-27e9aebdf57e.png)

 ## Related projects
-Reference Application is dependent on [C1 CMS Foundation](https://github.com/Orckestra/C1-CMS-Foundation) and can use [C1 CMS packages](https://github.com/Orckestra/CMS-Packages)
+The Reference Application is dependent on [C1 CMS Foundation](https://github.com/Orckestra/C1-CMS-Foundation) and can use [C1 CMS packages](https://github.com/Orckestra/CMS-Packages)

 ## FAQ
 Q: Cannot execute PowerShell scripts because of PowerShell execution policy {TODO: set here specific error}

-A: In a Powershell console in Administrator mode run a command:
+A: In a Powershell console in Administrator mode run the command:
 `Set-ExecutionPolicy unrestricted -scope CurrentUser`